 Bret Victor (born 1977) grew up in California, in East Bay, in the heartlands of Silicon Valley.
 The Bay Area and California in general have been his home ever since.

-In my view, Victor is part of a transitional tech generation, who were both a little late to experience both sides of the personal computing revolution, and a little too early to truly belong in the saturated social media culture we live in today.
-Victor certainly thinks about the future of technology by drawing on the thinkers of past generations for insight and inspiration.
-Victor is early Web, but more Xanadu at heart.
+In my view, Victor is part of a transitional tech generation.
+He was both a little late to have experienced both sides of the personal computing revolution, and a little too early to truly belong in the saturated social media culture we live in today.
+Victor thinks about the future of technology by drawing on the insights of past generations.
+Those early dreams were never fully realised, or even explored.
+In other words Victor is early Web, but more Xanadu at heart.